jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 the most common, so here's how it's done.

 #### (when north of the sun's path or directly on it)
-1. Align the face of the dial with the equatorial plane<sup>a</sup>, with the solar noon position at the top.
+1. Position the watch dial vertically with the solar noon position at the top.
+2. Tilt the dial away from you by an angle equal to your latitude.
-2. Rotate your body till the sun is halfway between the hour hand and solar noon.<sup>e</sup>
+3. Rotate your body till the sun is halfway between the hour hand and solar noon.<sup>d</sup>
-3. The dial's solar noon position now points southward<sup>c</sup>.
+4. The dial's solar noon position now points southward<sup>b</sup>.

-<sup>e</sup> When the sun is north of the equator, you can use a knife blade to
+<sup>d</sup> When the sun is north of the equator, you can use a knife blade to
 cast a shadow on the dial as an alignment guide.
 Otherwise, it may be helpful as an extension of the hand.
 {:.tangent .indent}

 #### (when south of the sun's path)
-1. Align the face of the dial with the equatorial plane<sup>a</sup>, and rotate it so that the position halfway between the hour hand and solar noon is at the top.
+1. Position the watch dial vertically with the position halfway between the hour hand and solar noon is at the top.
+2. Tilt the dial away from you by an angle equal to your latitude.
-2. Rotate your body till the solar-noon position points toward the sun.<sup>d</sup>
+3. Rotate your body till the solar-noon position points toward the sun.<sup>c</sup>
-3. The top of the dial now points northward.
+4. The top of the dial now points northward.

 ### How accurate is watch-based navigation?